 Dr. Robert P. Watson, Distinguished Professor of American History and Director of Project Civitas, Lynn University

 There is more that we do not know about history than we do know.
 Watson will share fun, intriguing stories about the process of historical discovery and the mistakes historians sometimes make.
 Fun detective work!

 Dr. Watson is an award-winning author, having published over 40 books on history and politics, several translated internationally.
 He has been a frequent political commentator in national media and served as a visiting scholar with dozens of historic sites and co-founded the annual Truman Legacy Symposium for the Truman Presidential Library.
 Voted “Professor of the Year” at both Florida Atlantic University and Lynn University, Watson is sure to please our audience.

 Born in South Florida, Eliot Kleinberg is son of journalist Howard Kleinberg and a graduate of the University of Florida.
 During his 30-plus years as a reporter with The Palm Beach Post, he also authored 10 books on Florida, including Black Cloud and Weird Florida I and II.
 Local residents have enjoyed his history column “Post Time” for decades, while readers statewide were introduced in 2019 to his “Florida Time” column.

 Third Thursday @ 3 Lecture Series

+What: For those who prefer daytime activities, this monthly adult lecture series is designed to encourage members and visitors to explore local history.
 The HSPBC is proud to partner with local restaurants to offer a discount on dining after each Third Thursday lecture.
-Vouchers will be given out at the lecture.
+Vouchers are available at the lecture.